 Curled or straightened, this ombre shade is ideal for those with short hair.
 The dark auburn roots are easy to blend into the dark, strawberry blonde tips.
-The blonde highlights throughout the dark hair, breaks up the single color to provide dimension to the look.
+The brown hair with blonde highlights breaks up the single color to provide dimension to the look.
 The transition between the two copper and caramel tones is smooth, and this look is perfect for fall and winter.

-25) Dark Brown with Honey Blonde Ombre Transition
+30. Dark Brown Hair with Honey Blonde Ombre Transition

 This look is a little something for everyone since the colors range from black to honey blonde.
 Starting at the roots, this ombre style has a black tone that melts into a dark brown.
 It then transitions smoothly into a copper brown, before moving to a honey blonde on the tips.
 This ombre look is best for long hair since the shades need time to transition to get the full ombre effect, which is stunning.